shichao-an/notes/docs/bd/ch1.md

 With so many shards, it becomes a frequent occurrence for the disk on one of the database machines to go bad.
 That portion of the data is unavailable while that machine is down.
 You do a couple of things to address this:

 * You update your queue/worker system to put increments for unavailable shards on a separate “pending” queue that you attempt to flush once every five minutes.
-* You use the database’s replication capabilities to add a slave to each shard so you have a backup in case the master goes down.
-You don’t write to the slave, but at least customers can still view the stats in the application.
+* You use the database's replication capabilities to add a slave to each shard so you have a backup in case the master goes down.
+You don't write to the slave, but at least customers can still view the stats in the application.

 #### Corruption issues

-You accidentally deploy a bug to production that increments the number of pageviews by two, instead of by one, for every URL and you don’t notice until 24 hours later, but by then the damage is done.
-Your weekly backups don’t help because there’s no way of knowing which data got corrupted.
+You accidentally deploy a bug to production that increments the number of pageviews by two, instead of by one, for every URL and you don't notice until 24 hours later, but by then the damage is done.
+Your weekly backups don't help because there's no way of knowing which data got corrupted.
 After all this work trying to make your system scalable and tolerant of machine failures, your system has no resilience to a human making a mistake.

 #### What went wrong?

-As the application evolved, the system continued to get more and more complex: queues, shards, replicas, resharding scripts, etc. Developing applications on the data requires a lot more than just knowing the database schema; your code needs to know how to talk to the right shards, and if you make a mistake, there’s nothing preventing you from reading from or writing to the wrong shard.
+As the application evolved, the system continued to get more and more complex: queues, shards, replicas, resharding scripts, etc. Developing applications on the data requires a lot more than just knowing the database schema; your code needs to know how to talk to the right shards, and if you make a mistake, there's nothing preventing you from reading from or writing to the wrong shard.

- One problem is that your database is not self-aware of its distributed nature, so it can’t help you deal with shards, replication, and distributed queries.
+ One problem is that your database is not self-aware of its distributed nature, so it can't help you deal with shards, replication, and distributed queries.
 All that complexity got pushed to you both in operating the database and developing the application code.

 However, the worst problem is that the system is not engineered for human mistakes.
 As the system keeps getting more complex, it is more likely that a mistake will be made:

 * Mistakes in software are inevitable.
-If you’re not engineering for it, you might as well be writing scripts that randomly corrupt data.
+If you're not engineering for it, you might as well be writing scripts that randomly corrupt data.
 * Backups are not enough; the system must be carefully thought out to limit the damage a human mistake can cause.
 * Human-fault tolerance is not optional.
-It’s essential, especially when Big Data adds so many more complexities to building applications.
+It's essential, especially when Big Data adds so many more complexities to building applications.

 ### How will Big Data techniques help?